chhjel/HealthCheck/README.md

 ... new FlatFileEndpointControlEndpointDefinitionStorage(@"e:\etc\ec_definitions.json");
 ... new FlatFileEndpointControlRequestHistoryStorage(@"e:\etc\ec_history.json");

-// DefaultEndpointControlService can be scoped ...Register<IEndpointControlService, DefaultEndpointControlService>();
+// DefaultEndpointControlService can be scoped or singleton depending on your DI framework ...RegisterSingleton<IEndpointControlService, DefaultEndpointControlService>();
 ```

 ### Usage in code